- Home

 The Foster Group has established the global tax department within the Finance and Accounting Department of the Global Corporate Support Division at headquarters, so as to manage and monitor tax risks.
 Critical issues are reported to the top management including Board of Directors for their directions.

-Transactions with Related Parties Outside Japan
+Conditions of Transactions with Related Parties Outside Japan

 The Foster Group determines prices based on the arm’s length principle.